-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 Alert level 3 will be held for two weeks and then Cabinet will assess whether to move down another level.

 Prime Minister Jacinda Ardern made the announcement just after 4pm today.

-Cabinet wanted to "lock in some gains" and give more certainty, Ardern said.
+Cabinet wanted to "lock in some gains" and the extra five days at alert level 4 would give some certainty that efforts to eliminate the virus were on track, Ardern said.

 Level 4 had originally been scheduled to lift on Thursday this week.